 The creator of the largest virtual reality world ever, called the OASIS, dies and leaves a challenge to anyone who can find three invisible keys that lead to a hidden Easter egg to win a fortune and ownership over the OASIS.
 Directed by Steven Spielberg, it is full of imagination, fun, action, romance, humor, and a moral lesson.
 Game on!
-(Pre-order the film here)
+(Rent or buy it here)

 IS IT ANY GOOD?
 (GRADE: A-)

 If you’re not into video games, this movie is probably not for you.
 I don’t really play video games, but I still really enjoyed it.
 I have four sons who played video games for many years growing up, so I was exposed enough to most of the characters that make an appearance in this movie that I got a kick out of it all.
 One of my sons is now living his dream as a 3D character artist for the hugely successful video game company Blizzard.

 The movie itself is classic Spielberg with absolutely fantastic action sequences and imagination.
 The special effects are really well done and blend easily from virtual reality environments into scenes with people in reality.
 Older folks will probably claim the movie is on sensory overload (they’re right), but the younger crowd will feel like they’re right in the middle of playing a video game.

 The movie is overflowing with references that span several decades of movies, music, and pop culture, focusing mostly on the 1980’s.
 While the main character is looking for the grand prize, there are TONS of fun Easter eggs for the audience to look for and enjoy during the entire film.
 At one point, there is a scene with a famous Anime motorcycle that Spielberg is notorious for having rejected 30 years ago, dismissing it as “unsellable” for film.
 It’s fun to see how he now embraces and celebrates it on the big screen.